Monday Morning Digest: Flurry of Moves Boost Some Teams, While Others Flounder

 Cutdown Digest

-From big names to big surprises, a look at the weekend's biggest releases...and the shrewd-to-shocking signings which followed.
+From big names to big surprises, a look at the weekend's biggest releases...and the shrewd-to-shocking signings that followed.

 Brock Osweiler (released by Browns, signed by Broncos)